estepona/douban.fm-electron/README.md

     - liked songs / 红心歌曲
     - personal channel / 私人频道
 - set window on top / 置顶
+- ...

+## Install

+Mac and Windows installers can be found at https://github.com/estepona/douban.fm-electron/releases.

+Currently all releases are pre-releases, if you find any bugs and have any feature improvements, please submit an issue!
+Thank you!

 ## Shortcuts
 - pause or play: `space`